National Collective Bargaining Agreement (CCNL) for the Metalworking Industry – Contractual Minimums Effective from June 1, 2023 – Effects

 - Reading time: 2 min

-Subject: CCNL February 5, 2021 for the Metalworking and Plant Installation Industry – Minimum contractual wages in force from June 1, 2023 – Effects
+Subject: CCNL of February 5, 2021, for the Metalworking and Plant Installation Industry – Contractual Minimums Effective from June 1, 2023 – Effects

-On June 16, 2023, Federmeccanica officially announced that the parties signing the National Collective Labor Agreement for the sector have formalized the new increases in the minimums, updating the values of the transfer allowance and the availability allowance.
+On June 16, 2023, Federmeccanica officially announced that the parties signatory to the National Collective Bargaining Agreement for the sector have formalized the new minimum wage increases, updating the values for travel allowances and on-call allowances.

-In fact, it was noted that the IPCA (Harmonized Index of Consumer Prices for the Countries of the European Union) for 2022 net of important energy products, was equal to 6.6%, therefore higher than the percentage increase in the minimum reference tables already foreseen.
+It was indeed noted that the HICP (Harmonized Index of Consumer Prices for EU Countries) for 2022, net of significant energy components, amounted to 6.6%, thus exceeding the previously anticipated percentage increase in the reference minimum wage tables.

-As per the News from Federmeccanica prot. n.
-23 of May 17, 2021, consistent with the function of the CCNL to guarantee the TEM, the rule that expressly provides that the increases in the minimum salariesabsorb the fixed amounts that may have been recognized in the company after January 1, 2017, thus protecting the role entrusted to company bargaining in the distribution of wealth that may have been produced, excluding from the absorptions the salary amounts recognized in relation to the methods of carrying out the service (overtime, night work, shifts, holidays, multi-week hours, etc.).
-At the same time, the CCNLprovides for the absorption of individual increases recognized, again after January 1, 2017, unless these are increases granted with an express clause of non-absorbability.
+As per Federmeccanica News prot. no. 23 of May 17, 2021, in coherence with the CCNL's function of guaranteeing the Total Economic Treatment (TEM), the rule has been reiterated which expressly provides that increases in minimum wage tables absorb any fixed amounts that may have been recognized within the company after January 1, 2017, thereby protecting the role assigned to company-level bargaining for the distribution of any wealth produced.
+Remuneration amounts recognized in relation to the modalities of performance (overtime, night work, shifts, holidays, multi-weekly hours, etc.) remain excluded from absorption.
+At the same time, the CCNL provides for the absorption of individual increases recognized, also subsequent to January 1, 2017, unless these increases were granted with an express non-absorbability clause.

-The contractual organizational model introduced in 2016 has reserved to national bargaining (carried out by the social parties signing the collective agreement alone) the function of achieving minimum guarantees over time also as a result of the absorptions mentioned above, while it has entrusted to company bargaining a redistributive function solely through “totally variable performance bonuses”.
+The contractual organizational model introduced in 2016 reserved for national bargaining (conducted solely by the social partners signatory to the collective agreement) the function of establishing guaranteed minimums over time also as a result of the aforementioned absorptions, while entrusting company-level bargaining with a redistributive function solely through “fully variable performance bonuses”.

 Subscribe to studiopiceci.it to continue reading these exclusive posts.